A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Related Work

-\paragraph{Greedy paths.} The paths along which the max-player is allowed to make updates in our framework are inspired from the work of~\cite{our_theory_paper}, which gives a second-order algorithm for min-max optimization.
+\paragraph{Greedy paths.} \cite{our_theory_paper} also consider a framework where the max-player makes updates in a greedy manner.
 The ``greedy paths" considered in their work are defined such that at every point along these paths, $f$ is non-decreasing, and the first derivative of $f$ is at least $\eps$ or the 2nd derivative is at least $\sqrt{\eps}.$ In contrast, we just require a condition on the first derivative of $f$ along the path.
 This distinction gives rise to a different framework and equilibrium than the one presented in their work.
-Secondly, \cite{our_theory_paper} is a second-order method that converges to an $\epsilon$-approximate local equilibrium in $\mathrm{poly}(d, b,L, 1/\epsilon)$ Hessian evaluations.
-On the other hand, the convergence bound of our algorithm is independent of $d$; it requires $\mathrm{poly}(b,L, 1/\epsilon)$ gradient evaluations for convergence.
+Secondly, \cite{our_theory_paper} is a second-order method that converges to an $\epsilon$-approximate local equilibrium in $\mathrm{poly}(d, b,L, 1 / \epsilon)$ Hessian evaluations.
+On the other hand, the convergence of our algorithm is independent of $d$; it requires $\mathrm{poly}(b,L, 1 / \epsilon)$ gradient evaluations for convergence.

-\paragraph{Training GANs.} An important line of work focuses on designing min-max optimization algorithms that mitigate the non-convergence behavior such as cycling when training GANs using GDA \cite{Goodfellow2014generative}. \cite{Daskalakis2018optimism} show that OMD can mitigate cycling when training GANs with Wasserstein loss.
-In contrast to both GDA and OMD, where at each iteration the min-player and max-player are allowed only to make small updates roughly proportional to their respective gradients, our algorithm empowers the max-player to make large updates at each iteration. \cite{Metz2017unrolled} introduced Unrolled GANs, where the min-player optimizes an ``unrolled'' loss function that allows the min-player to simulate a fixed number of max-player updates.
-While this has some similarity to our algorithm the main distinction is that the min-player in Unrolled GANs may not reach a first-order stationary point, and hence their algorithm does not have any convergence guarantees.
+\paragraph{Training GANs.} An important line of work focuses on designing min-max optimization algorithms that mitigate non-convergence behavior such as cycling when training GANs using GDA \citep{Goodfellow2014generative}. \cite{Daskalakis2018optimism} show OMD can mitigate cycling when training GANs with Wasserstein loss.
+In contrast to both GDA and OMD, where at each iteration the min- and max-players are allowed only to make small updates roughly proportional to their respective gradients, our algorithm empowers the max-player to make large updates at each iteration. \cite{Metz2017unrolled} introduced Unrolled GANs, where the min-player optimizes an ``unrolled'' loss that allows the min-player to simulate a fixed number of max-player updates.
+While this has some similarity to our algorithm the main distinction is that the min-player in Unrolled GANs may not reach an (approximate) local minimum, and hence their algorithm does not have any convergence guarantees.
 We observe that our algorithm, applied to training GANs, trains stably and avoids mode collapse.

-\section{Theoretical results}
+\section{Theoretical Results}